Evading the BBN bound with a soft stiff period: Introduction

 \section{Introduction}

 The most compelling solution to the horizon and flatness problems as well as the origin of the primordial curvature perturbation, necessary for structure formation to occur, is the theory of cosmic inflation \cite{Starobinsky:1980te,Guth:1980zm,Sato:1981qmu,Kazanas:1980tx}.
 The curvature perturbation generated during inflation is reflected onto the Cosmic Microwave Background (CMB) radiation \cite{Sachs:1967er}.
 Precision observations on the primordial anisotropy in the CMB have confirmed the inflationary predictions of acoustic peaks, which led to the collapse of the rival paradigm for structure formation, that of cosmic strings \cite{Perivolaropoulos:2005wa}.
-Another prediction of inflation is a stochastic background of primordial gravitational waves (SBGW), which is expected to be generated during inflation in a similar manner as the scalar curvature perturbation.
-Many consider the eventual observation of the SBGW to be an undeniable smoking gun for inflation \cite{Guzzetti:2016mkm}.
+Another prediction of inflation is a stochastic gravitational wave background (SGWB), which is expected to be generated during inflation in a similar manner as the scalar curvature perturbation.
+Many consider the eventual observation of the SGWB to be an undeniable smoking gun for inflation \cite{Guzzetti:2016mkm}.

 The basic inflation paradigm considers that, after inflation ends, the thermal bath of the hot big bang is promptly generated by the decay of the inflaton field (reheating) \cite{Lyth:2009imm}.
 In this case, the superhorizon modes of the tensor perturbations which were generated during inflation reenter the horizon during the radiation era.
-Then, the corresponding SBGW spectrum is flat: its spectral density $\Omega_{GW}$ does not depend on the frequency.
+Then, the corresponding SGWB spectrum is flat: its spectral density $\Omega_{GW}$ does not depend on the frequency.
 Unfortunately, the amplitude of this flat GW spectrum is too small to be observed at present.
 However, there are a number of ways that observable (e.g. by LISA \cite{Bartolo:2016ami}) primordial GWs could be generated by inflation.

 One prominent possibility is to consider a stiff post-inflationary period.
 Such a period is a natural occurrence in non-oscillatory (NO) models of inflation, where the inflaton field $\sigma$ is a runaway flat direction in field space.
-In NO models, after inflation, the Universe continues to be dominated by the inflaton, but this time the field's kinetic energy density $K(\sigma)$ is much larger than its potential density $V(\sigma)$, meaning that its barotropic parameter is approximately unity,
+In NO models, after inflation, the Universe continues to be dominated by the inflaton, but this time the field's kinetic energy density $K(\sigma)$ is much larger than its potential density $V(\sigma)$, meaning that its barotropic parameter (equation-of-state parameter) is approximately unity,

 Such a period is called kination \cite{Joyce:1997fc}.
 During kination, the field's equation of motion becomes oblivious to the scalar potential.
 We then say that the field is in freefall, subject only to Hubble friction.